 So What is the Best HDMI Port for Gaming?

-In other words, your input or display devices also need to have HDMI 2.1 port in order to enjoy what the latest generation of gaming devices have to offer.
+In other words, your input or display devices also need to have HDMI 2.1 port to enjoy what the latest generation of gaming devices offer.

-HDMI 2.1 can support the highest resolution and frame rates that the current gen gaming devices can support.
+HDMI 2.1 can support the current gaming devices’ highest resolution and frame rates.

 Not All HDMI Ports on a Monitor or a TV are the Same

-You have to make sure that HDMI port on your monitor or on your TV also conforms to the same version as the gaming device.
+Please ensure that HDMI the port on your monitor or TV also meets the same version as the gaming device.

-For instance, if you plug a PS5 into a monitor or a TV with an HDMI 2.0 port, then you will not be able to enjoy 4K at 120 frames per second.
+For instance, if you plug a PS5 into a monitor or a TV with an HDMI 2.0 port, you cannot enjoy 4K at 120 frames per second.

 HDMI 2.0 caps out at 4K and 60 FPS.
-You will need to have at least an HDMI 2.1 to enjoy the max resolution and refresh rate supported by newer gen gaming consoles.
+You must have at least an HDMI 2.1 to enjoy the max resolution and refresh rate supported by newer gen gaming consoles.

-In addition to that, it is not necessary for all the HDMI ports on a given device to conform to the same version.
+In addition, all the HDMI ports on a given device don’t need to conform to the same version.

-Take for instance, the specs for ASUS TUF Gaming VG28UQL1A gaming monitor:
+Take, for instance, the specs for the ASUS TUF Gaming VG28UQL1A gaming monitor:

 This monitor has 4 x HDMI ports.
-Two of these conform to HDMI 2.0 version whereas the other two conform to the HDMI 2.1 version.
+Two of these conform to the HDMI 2.0 version, whereas the others do to the HDMI 2.1 version.

-The monitor itself can support upto UHD resolution and 144Hz refresh rate.
-So in others words, to enjoy 4K resolution at 120Hz refresh rate (120 FPS max) on this monitor, you will need to connect your gaming device to one of the HDMI 2.1 ports to enjoy the best the PS5, Xbox X or the newer gaming PC has to offer.
+The monitor itself can support up to UHD resolution and 144Hz refresh rate.
+So, in other words, to enjoy 4K resolution at 120Hz refresh rate (120 FPS max) on this monitor, you will need to connect your gaming device to one of the HDMI 2.1 ports to enjoy the best the PS5, Xbox X, or the newer gaming PC has to offer.